PHPCSStandards/PHPCSStandards.github.io/wiki/Customisable-Sniff-Properties.md

 lineLimit     | int    | 20       | 2.7.0
 commentFormat | string | //end %s | 2.7.0

 This sniff checks that long blocks of code have a closing comment.
-The `lineLimit` property allows you to configure the numbers of lines that the code block must span before requring a comment.
+The `lineLimit` property allows you to configure the numbers of lines that the code block must span before requiring a comment.
 By default, the code block must be at least 20 lines long, including the opening and closing lines, but you can change the required length by setting the `lineLimit` property.

 ```xml
 <rule ref="Squiz.Commenting.LongConditionClosingComment">